226 – Commendations, Awards, Nominations, Pins, and Ribbons

 In the event the achievement pin is an emblem-style pin (varied shapes), the employee may not wear it in conjunction with a specialty pin.
 The employee may decide whether to wear a specialty pin or the emblem-style achievement pin.

-If a placard-style achievement pin is worn in conjunction with a specialty pin, it shall be placed between the ribbons and the specialty pin (if applicable).
-The specialty pin shall always be the topmost pin displayed on the uniform (see the enclosed exhibits).
+If a placard-style achievement pin is worn in conjunction with a specialty pin, it will be placed between the ribbons and the specialty pin (if applicable).
+The specialty pin will always be the topmost pin displayed on the uniform (see the enclosed exhibits).

 The following achievement pins are authorized, and the employee who has fulfilled the necessary requirements may wear one of the following achievement pins in the approved manner: